jonasbohmann/democraciv-discord-bot/README.md

 **Run `pip install -r requirements.txt` to install all required dependencies.**

 ##  Features
-*  Announcements for live streams on twitch.tv/democraciv
-*  Announcements for new posts from reddit.com/r/democraciv
+*  Announcements for live streams on twitch.tv/democraciv, for new posts from reddit.com/r/democraciv and for new uploads from the Democraciv YouTube channel
 *  Helps the Speaker of the Legislature with legislative sessions and submissions (bills & motions)
 *  Supports the Prime Minister with vetoes by keeping them up-to-date with passed bills from the Legislature
 *  Keeps track of all legislative sessions, ministry vetos and laws that passed both Legislature & Executive